 Carla Rees is a UK-based low flutes specialist who has developed an international reputation for her innovative work.
 She is Artistic Director of rarescale.
 She completed her PhD at the Royal College of Music in London in 2014, researching extended techniques for Kingma System alto and bass flute with the support of scholarships from the Arts and Humanities Research Council and the Royal College of Music.
-She is currently Programme Leader for Music at the Open College of the Arts and an Honorary Research Associate and flute teacher at Royal Holloway University of London.
-She was Programme Director for the British Flute Society International Conventions in 2012 and 2014, and currently serves as International Liaison for the National Flute Association of America, as well as being a member of their New Music Advisory committee.
+She is Programme Leader for BA(Hons) Music at the Open College of the Arts and an Honorary Research Associate and flute teacher at Royal Holloway University of London.
+She was Programme Director for the British Flute Society International Conventions in 2012 and 2014, and currently serves as International Liaison for the National Flute Association of America, as well as being a member of their New Music Advisory and Low Flutes committees.
 Carla plays Kingma System quartertone flutes made by Eva Kingma, Bickford Brannen and Lev Levit.

 Since 2000, Carla has been working to develop recital repertoire for the alto, bass and contrabass flutes, and she has had several hundred works written for her by a wide range of composers from around the world, and has premiered works by composers including Claes Biehl, Dan Di Maggio, Alexander Goehr, Sungji Hong, Robert Fokkens, Daniel Kessner, Nicola LeFanu, Adam Melvin, Scott Miller, Patrick Nunn, David Bennett Thomas, Ian Wilson, Scott Wilson, Elizabeth Winters and long-term collaborative partner, Michael Oliva.